ARTICLE 3

 1. Floral Waters

 Floral Waters are aromatherapy’s best-kept secret.
 They are the exquisite byproducts of the steam distillation of essential oils.
-Floral waters have the same properties as the essential oils, but in lower concentration.
+Floral waters have the same compounds as the essential oils, but in lower concentration.
 They are gentle, fragrant, and suitable for all ages.
-Dr. Daniel Penoel, MD uses floral waters for the healing of wounds, especially suitable for children and animals.
 They are rehydrating, nurturing and refreshing to the skin.
 I use lavender floral water to freshen a room, sanitize sheets and pillows in a hotel room and hydrate my skin during plane flights.
 You can spray floral water on your plants and animals to deter pests.
 Recently, I experienced drinking the pure floral water at a farm where the peppermint was being distilled.
 Superb!
 I use the floral waters of basil, German chamomile, clary sage, eucalyptus, juniper, lavender, melissa, peppermint, spearmint, Idaho tansy and thyme.

 2. Steam inhalation

-Inhalation of essential oils works well for emotional as well as physical problems.
-Essential oils have an almost immediate influence on emotions such as anxiety and depression.
-Physical conditions that benefit from the inhalation of essential oils include tension, headaches, respiratory problems, colds, sore throat, blocked sinuses and cough.
+Inhalation of essential oils have an almost immediate influence on balancing emotions.
 Add up to five drops of an essential oil to a bowl of hot (not boiling) water and inhale the vapors that rise from the bowl.
 To increase the intensity of the oil vapors inhaled, place a towel over the head and bowl.
-To calm and sedate the nervous system, use lavender.
-To uplift, use the citrus oils, clary sage and rose.
-For congestion, use eucalyptus, frankincense and lemon.
-To open the sinuses, use spruce or peppermint.
 Breathe deeply for a minute, then repeat.

 3. Facial Saunas

 Facial saunas are effective for releasing dirt and trapped toxins and debris from the skin.
 People with broken veins, hypersensitive skin or inflammation of any sort, including sunburn, should not take a facial sauna.
 Use the same method as described for steam inhalation, a bowl of hot water and a towel.
-Helpful for seborrhea and acne problem skins as well as mature and normal skin types.
-For acne or seborrhea, try German or Roman chamomile, lemon, tea tree, clary sage or thyme linalol.
-For dry skin, use German or Roman chamomile, rose, or palmarosa.
 Follow the steam treatment by splashing the face with cold water to close the pores.

 4. Baths